 For purposes of this subsection, a corporation described in paragraph A is an "insurance company," and a health maintenance organization to the extent operated under authority of a certificate issued by the Superintendent of Insurance pursuant to Title 24-A, section 4204 is a "Maine health maintenance organization."
 Notwithstanding paragraph A, an insurance company is subject to the tax imposed by this Part with respect to income it receives from a Maine health maintenance organization, except where the Maine health maintenance organization is separately organized and subject to income taxation.
-The provisions of this Part pertaining to the taxation and reporting obligations of a unitary business, including section 5200, section 5220, subsection 5 and section 5244, apply to the income, factors and affiliations of an insurance company arising from a Maine health maintenance organization as though the Maine health maintenance organization were a separate corporation, but do not otherwise apply to such insurance company.
+The provisions of this Part pertaining to the taxation and reporting obligations of a unitary business, including section 5200, section 5220, subsection 5 and section 5244, apply to the income, factors and affiliations of an insurance organization were a separate corporation, but do not otherwise apply to such insurance company.

-"Corporation" does not include a corporation organized under Section 17 of the federal Indian Reorganization Act of 1934, United States Code, Title 25, Section 5124.
+"Corporation" does not include the Passamaquoddy Tribe, the Penobscot Nation, the Houlton Band of Maliseet Indians or a corporation organized under Section 17 of the federal Indian Reorganization Act of 1934, United States Code, Title 25, Section 5124.